 Tail-Less Whip Scorpion

-You may know these creatures from Harry Potter and the Goblet of Fire (2005), directed by Mike Newell, when in the film Mad Eye Moody demonstrates a curse on an unfortunate specimen, to the horror of arachnophobe Ron Weasley.
+You may know these creatures from Harry Potter and the Goblet of Fire (2005), directed by Mike Newell, when in the film Mad-Eye Moody demonstrates a curse on an unfortunate specimen, to the horror of arachnophobe Ron Weasley.
 In 1991, Dr. Wolfgang Sterrer reported a thriving colony of the formidable insects at Tucker’s Town.

 The tail-less whip scorpion, which is actually a type of spider, uses six of its legs for walking, and the other two have developed into elongated sensory feelers.
-The creature also sports two vicious pedipalps reminiscent of torture instruments, which ensnare prey withe ease.
+The creature also sports two vicious pedipalps reminiscent of torture instruments, which ensnare prey with ease.
 The appendages, which can grow to about 4 inches long, are also used when jousting with other members of the same species to settle disputes.
 Though the spiders are completely harmless to humans and have no venom, their appearance is the stuff of nightmares.

 Once abundant on the mainland, the huntsman spider is now a rare sight.
-These spiders, lightning fast and as big as a man’s hand, are ruthless killers of insects, which gave them their common name.
+These spiders, lightning-fast and as big as a man’s hand, are ruthless killers of insects, which gave them their common name.
 Huntsman spiders do not spin webs, and instead catch prey directly with wicked accuracy.
 Though these spiders are large and look terrifying, they can actually be a good addition to the home, as they are one of the main predators of cockroaches in Bermuda.

 The spiders inject their prey with potassium-channel-blocking venom before consuming them, and this same venom can cause a nasty bite on a human, though it is not fatal.
 However, these spiders are shy creatures that do their best to avoid humans.

 The massive Tropical centipede, or St. David’s centipede, can grow up to a foot long, and produce a painful bite.
-Though the bite is not fatal, it can pose risks for those allergic to insect’s venom.
+Though the bite is not fatal, it can pose risks for those allergic to insects venom.
 Centipedes will rarely venture inside the home, preferring to hunt and make nests in damp, cool areas.
 They will most likely be spotted in areas that are usually left undisturbed; under leafy debris, in old Bermuda walls, or woodland areas.

 Like the huntsman spider, this apex insect is considered a friend to gardeners, as their predation keeps down populations of smaller pest insects, including cockroaches.